-A common tax error is taking on a second job and claiming the tax-free threshold ($18,200) twice by mistake - this often results in a tax bill rather than a return!
-Make sure you clear this off with your employer immediately upon starting a second job.
+Taking on a second job and accidentally claiming the tax-free level ($18,200) twice is a common tax mistake that frequently results in a tax bill rather than a return.
+When beginning a second employment, be sure to quickly discuss this with your employer.

 Check your thresholds

 Check your proximity to the necessary criteria since there are a number of tax offsets and rebates that may be available to you.
 The health insurance rebate, the low-income earner's tax credit, and the nett medical expenses tax credit are a few examples.

 Keep the Department of Human Services updated

 The quantity of income in your family will determine how many government benefits you are eligible for.
 When preparing your tax return, if you find that your wages have changed, be careful to notify the Department of Human Services.
 To assist you in determining the amount of cash you may be eligible for, the organisation provides an online estimator.
 It's crucial that you start working on this well in advance of June 30 because it can take some time to file and obtain the necessary forms.